 - If you currently have an accelerated payment (weekly/bi-weekly) on your mortgage, you can use our self-serve tools to move back to a regularly monthly payment.

 - If you had previously elected to pay a higher payment in order to pay your mortgage down more quickly, you can reduce your payment using our self-serve tools to reduce it to the original amount.

 Foreign exchange requests are not currently available for ordering online.
 For urgent foreign exchange requests, please go to your local branch.
-Please note, RBC has announced plans to temporarily close select branches nationally, due to COVID-19.
 We ask that you check the branch locator for the most current information prior to your visit.

 (Stop payments for pre-authorized payments on your RBC credit card must still be handled with the merchant directly.)